SublimeText/LaTeXTools/README.markdown

 ------------
 This plugin provides several features that simplify working with LaTeX files:

 * The ST2 build command takes care of compiling your LaTeX source to PDF using `texify` (Windows/MikTeX) or `latexmk` (OSX/MacTeX, Windows/TeXlive, Linux/TeXlive).
 Then, it parses the log file and lists errors and warning.
-Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows and Skim on OSX) and jumps to the current cursor position (not implemented yet on Linux).
+Finally, it launches (or refreshes) the PDF viewer (SumatraPDF on Windows, Skim on OSX, and Evince on Linux) and jumps to the current cursor position (as of 2012-9-18, consider Linux preview support experimental; it works for me, but it may have glitches).
 * Forward and inverse search with the named PDF previewers is fully supported
 * Easy insertion of references and citations (from BibTeX files) via tab completion
 * Plugs into the "Goto anything" facility to make jumping to any section or label in your LaTeX file(s)